How to Score Submissions as a Juror | Jury & Review | Crafted Call

 At the bottom, enter an Overall Comment (visible to gallery; can be private to jurors only)

-Click Save & Next to move to the next submission
+Click Save (or press Enter) to record your scores — you'll advance to the next submission automatically

 Scores are saved automatically as you go.
 You can return and edit anytime before the review deadline.